Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Experiments

-\textbf{Tasks.} We use OGBench \cite{(OGBench)Park2025}, a recently proposed offline GCRL benchmark designed for realistic environments, long-horizon scenarios, and multi-goal evaluation.
-The \textbf{\texttt{Maze}} environment consists of long-horizon navigation tasks that evaluate whether the agent can reach a specified goal position from a given initial state.
-The \texttt{Maze} environments are categorized by agent type (\texttt{PointMaze}, \texttt{AntMaze}, and \texttt{HumanoidMaze}), maze size (\texttt{medium}, \texttt{large}, and \texttt{giant}), and the type of trajectories in the dataset (\texttt{navigate}, \texttt{stitch}, and \texttt{explore}).
-The \texttt{Maze} environments are well suited to evaluating performance in long-horizon settings.
-For example, the \texttt{HumanoidMaze-giant} environment has a maximum episode length of 4000 steps.
 The \textbf{\texttt{Visual-cube}} and \textbf{\texttt{Visual-scene}} environments focus on visual robotic manipulation tasks.
 In \texttt{Visual-cube}, the task involves manipulating and stacking cube blocks to reach a specified goal configuration.
 This environment is categorized by the number of cubes: \texttt{single}, \texttt{double}, and \texttt{triple}.
 In contrast, \texttt{Visual-scene} requires the agent to control everyday objects like windows, drawers, or two-button locks in a specific sequence.
 Both visual environments use high-dimensional, pixel-based observations with $64 \times 64 \times 3$ RGB images.
-The robotic manipulation environments have shorter episode lengths ($250$ to $1000$ steps) compared to the Maze tasks.
-These robotic manipulation environments are a strong benchmark for evaluating the performance of an algorithm on high-dimensional visual inputs.
+The robotic manipulation environments have shorter episode lengths ($250$ to $1000$ steps) compared to the \texttt{Maze} environments.
+These robotic environments are a strong benchmark for evaluating the performance of an algorithm on high-dimensional visual inputs.
 A detailed description of the environments is provided in Appendix~\ref{app:env_setup}.